angular-eslint/angular-eslint/README.md

 > For detailed information about ESLint plugins, parsers etc please review the official ESLint documentation: https://eslint.org

-**The key principal of our configuration required for Angular projects is that we need to run different blocks of configuration for different file types/extensions**.
+**The key principle of our configuration required for Angular projects is that we need to run different blocks of configuration for different file types/extensions**.
 In other words, we don't want the same rules to apply on TypeScript files that we do on HTML/inline-templates.

 Therefore, the critical part of our configuration is the `"overrides"` array: